 Get The Representation You Deserve

-When facing the possibility of filing a personal injury lawsuit, you should contact Agruss Law Firm as soon as possible.
+When facing the possibility of filing a personal injury lawsuit, you should contact Mike Agruss Law as soon as possible.
 Not only will we explain the process of filing a claim for your car accident injuries, but we will also provide specific answers to your questions and ensure that you understand your rights.

 If you or someone you loved suffered physically, financially, mentally, or emotionally because of another person or entity‘s negligence, recklessness, failure to act, or criminal intent, you may be able to recover compensation for your losses from the liable party under Arizona personal injury law.